amthomas46/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
 To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).

-### Task 1: Restore the TailspinToys database on the SqlServer2008 VM
+### Task 1: Restore the TailspinToys database on the SqlServer2008 VM [AT] 8:32-8:38, I think steps 6-20 could be done as part of the ARM template.

 Before you begin the assessments, you need to restore a copy of the `TailspinToys` database in your SQL Server 2008 R2 instance.
 In this task, you will create an RDP connection to the SqlServer2008 VM and then restore the `TailspinToys` database onto the SQL Server 2008 R2 instance using a backup provided by Tailspin Toys.